eliascotto/fmlisp/README.md

 ## TODO

-- Fix fmlisp.core
 - `refer` function
 - `require` with file loading
 - `doc`
+- support for custom `struct` implementation and instance
+- Proc Macro to define Rust functions as plugins and load them into FMLisp at the startup
 - Add support for keyword arguments
-- Proc Macro to define Rust functions as plugins and load them into FMLisp at the startup
 - Start UI with GPUI
 - Add ns exploring REPL functions as `ns-intern` (in a REPL namespace?)
 - Lazy evaluation